rahoberg/Sage-Polygons/README.md

 Sage-Polygons
 =============

+The tex file describes the project and what we've implemented.
+The project can be found in the polygons_class.sagews file.

-Initial coding component: To make a non-graphics oriented polygon object.
+Our original goal: To make a non-graphics oriented polygon object.
 One should be able to initialize it the same way one initializes the current polygon objects (with a list of coordinates, two lists, one of x values one of y values, bounding planes, etc), but it would not initially be a graphics object.
 Basic properties geographic properties such as area, perimeter, intersection, union should be easy to obtain.

 A = polygon(points)
 B = polygon(points